Please note that there are two new documents to help students complete course evaluations and help faculty interpret results.

 How do I find out when course evaluations are available to complete?

 The availability dates are provided on your Mercury access page.
-For regularly scheduled courses (non-intensive), course evaluations are normally available to students during the last 3-4 weeks of the course and where the last day coincides with the last day of lectures.
+For regularly scheduled courses (non-intensive), course evaluations are normally available to students during the last 6 weeks of the course and where the last day is two days after the end of final examination period.

 Can the end date of the Mercury evaluation period be extended?